longkai/essays/articles/2017/how-does-qq-know-who-i-am/README.md

 <
 * Curl_http_done: called premature == 0
 * Connection #0 to host 127.0.0.1 left intact
-var var_sso_uin_list=[{"account":"my-qq-id-12345678","face_index":-1,"gender":0,"nickname":"咸鱼。","uin":"my-qq-id-12345678","client_type":66818,"uin_flag":8388608}];ptui_getuins_CB(var_sso_uin_list);%
+var var_sso_uin_list=[{"account":"my-qq-id-12345678","face_index":-1,"gender":0,"nickname":"咸鱼。","uin":"my-qq-id-12345678","client_type":66818,"uin_flag":8388608}];ptui_getuins_CB(var_sso_uin_list);
 ```

 Same result.

 So, if you want to know the QQ number of the end user, you can issue the requests in your native client or even webpages like Tencent does.

-However, **knowing the QQ number does NOT mean your account is stolen**, just like they knows your account but it's the first phase of doing bad things.
+However, **knowing the QQ number does NOT mean your account is stolen**, just like they know your mail address but it's the first phase of doing bad things.

 The question is, are you willing to tell your QQ number or something like this to someone you don't even know or malicious?

 ## Privacy
 For the majority, this feature is fine, since it provides a better user experience.
-Now that I have logged in on desktop, the extra login flow on the Web is unnecessary.
+Now that I have logged in desktop, the extra login flow on the Web is unnecessary.
 Moreover, Tencent does passively, only you, the user trigger the identify flow.

 However, two things should be taken into account.

 First, as the preceding, you don't want to expose your identity to others, potentially.

 Second, for some people with a sense of privacy against being tracked, or potentially in such a situation.
 As you can see the request message, the Cookie, contains many service identifications.
-Supposing you just want to view some pages **incognito**, this breaks it.
+Supposing you just want to view some pages **incognito**, which breaks it.

 ## How to Fix It?
 The good news is you **CAN** control it, certainly, since you already know how it works.

 Closing your QQ client is the most effective way.
-For power users, you can alter the DNS of that specific host, or ultimately, a proxy in between performing filtering.
+For power users, you can alter the DNS record of that specific host, or ultimately, a proxy in between performing filtering.

 ---